-Now very gently fold in the remaining egg white until thoroughly incorporated.
+Using a metal spoon, very gently fold in the remaining egg white until thoroughly incorporated.

-Pour into the soufflé dish or divide between the individual dishes and bake in the oven for 30 minutes for the large soufflé or for 20 minutes for the individual ones.
+Pour into the soufflé dish, or divide between the individual dishes, and bake in the oven for 30 minutes for the large soufflé or for 20 minutes for the individual ones.
 Do not open the oven door while they are cooking.

 *Using a large pan will make it easier to fold in the egg whites.